See Elspeth's talk about Scent at TEDxSWPS

 Dr Alice Malpass and I presented our work on the Letters to the Breath at two conferences: Some fantastic feedback and follow up opportunities: we spoke in Swansea and Bristol about our innovative arts and health work using the letter writing workshops.

 Swansea’s Storytelling for Health Conference: Title of session...
 Creative Writing Workshop.
 We looked at narrative in our project Letter to my Breath www.lifeofbreath.org, and ran practical workshops.
 We presented alongside two other creative writing workshops - Sarah Goodey from Healing Words and Vicky Field from The Poetry Practice... both excellent.
-Here is Alice and I with my friend and mentor GP Dr Malcolm Rigler.
+Here is Alice and I with my friend GP Dr Malcolm Rigler.

 We also spoke at the Culture, Health and Wellbeing International Conference

 on June 2017, a session chaired by Jane Willis, in a panel we shared with Clare Williamson.

 Brilliant to be part of the conference and to see some old friends there, such as Arts and Health veteran Professor Paul Dieppe, and some valued colleagues such as Professor Justine Schneider.

 May 2017 A fab lettery few days: presented our progress of our Writing a Letter to my Breath workshops with Dr Alice Malpass @lifeofbreath at a meeting for both the Durham and Bristol teams.
 Great reactions, comments and suggestions from everyone.
 Then Alice and I took part in a Podcast, at the request of Dr Sarah McLusky, Project Manager, Durham Life of Breath.
 We also had a project meal at River Cottage Canteen, where I met the Durham team.
 It's rewarding being part of Life of Breath.